maximebohrer/larm_moutarde/README.md

 This works in the simulation, but we still have to publish goal positions when using the real robot.

-Any suggestions provided by the group are welcome.
+3. Any suggestions provided by the group are welcome.

+All of the features that we implemented have been described in the previous paragraphs.